What is a public warehouse? Choosing Private vs Public Warehousing

 This may not fall into the “disadvantage” category, but it certainly something to be aware of.
 That is, public warehouses are owned and operated by a company that is not your own.
 Because of this, the sustainability of that company must be examined in detail.
 Example questions include:

-- Is this warehousing provider solvent?
+- Is this public warehousing provider solvent?
 Are they at risk of going concern or shutting down?

-- Is this warehouse provider capable of growing with my company’s needs?
+- Is this public warehouse provider capable of growing with my company’s needs?

 - Are there any risks of default, foreclosure, eviction, bankruptcy or other scenarios that could halt business operations?